microwish/Lua-misc/README.md

-Lua-Pack
+Lua-misc
 ========

-Lua extensions implemented according to PHP's pack/unpack
+Lua extensions implemented according to PHP's pack/unpack, trim and so on.